Find a Lender-Approved Local Conveyancer in Royston

 • Investigating the title to the property

-• Receiving sale proceeds and transferring funds to the owner, the estate agent and other relevant parties (where relevant)
+• Accepting the sale proceeds and sending funds to the owner, the estate agent and repaying the mortgage (if relevant)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.